Arya3497/Face-Detection/README.md

 # Face-Detection
-Face detection in images using OpenCV and deep learning.
+Face detection in images using OpenCV and Haar Cascade face detection model.

 Thanks to Adrian Rosebrock(www.pyimagesearch.com) for an awesome tutorial which was very helpful in this project.